allisonayu/MEBench/README.md

 To run:
 1. Make sure you are on the main_env (if not, deactivate any currently running environments and activate main_env)
-2. Run the main script: python claudeEvals.py (or whatever we name the main file **ALSO CHANGE THIS LATER**)
+2. Run the main script: python run_all.py
+3. If the script is not compatible, run ResOnly.py and EvalsResponse.py

 ## Citation
 asldkfjskf